 For several years, the primary problem within feminism was the inability to arrive at a standard definition of what feminism should stand for.
 What most internet feminists don’t realize is that feminism is a collection of movements aimed at empowering women and each movement had different definition, approach & priorities.
 Some feminist movements were sexist and some weren’t.
 Some feminist movements hated men and some didn’t.
 Some feminist movements believed in gender equality and others thought women were superior.

 Over the years, different definitions are popularized by media and mainstream segments of the feminism to make it more inclusive & garner larger participation.
 Today, everything from gender equality and humanism is passed on as feminist ideologies to paint equality synonymous with feminism.
 Modern variations of feminism mostly borrow basic ideas on women oppression from radical feminism of 60s.
-Radical feminism (mother of modern day Feminazis) not only held misandric views but several radical feminists dismissed sex as the refuge of mindless and questioned women roles based on biology.
+Radical feminism (mother of modern day Feminazis) not only held misandric views but several radical feminists questioned women roles based on biology.
 In response to radical feminism there were sex-positive feminist movements.
 Cultural feminism celebrated the differences between men and women, for example, “women are kinder and more gentle then men,” leading to the mentality that if women ruled the world there would be no wars.
 Cultural feminism celebrated women’s special qualities, often believing that the “woman’s way” is the better way.
 Libertarian feminism in contrast encompasses men and primarily focuses on individual autonomy, rights, liberty, independence and diversity.

 THE MALE PRIVILEGE MYTH